Kurenai-Misuzu/RIVXIA-Simple-Scoreboard-REDUX/README.md

+# NOTICE
+This program probably won't be finished as I've gone to do more broadcasting work.
+Please contact me if something Should be updated in the program to fit your needs.
+Thank you.

 # RIVXIA-Simple-Scoreboard-REDUX
 An updated version of the RIVXIA Simple Scoreboard
 This program is primarily designed to allow a user to easily update a fighting game / Smash bros. overlay on a livestream.